SekhGulamMainuddin/WhatsAppCloneFlutter/README.md

 # Whatsapp Clone using Flutter
+### Learning Flutter
+Thanks to [Rivaan Ranawat](https://github.com/RivaanRanawat).
+I followed his tutorial to build this project - May 24, 2023.

 This app is the clone of WhatsApp.
 It consists of features of WhatsApp Mobile like ___Chatting___, ___Single & Group Chat___, ___Video & Audio Call___, content sharing like ___GIF___, ___Images___, ___Videos___, etc. The backend is build on Firebase and Video & Audio Calling feature is implemented using Agora.

   <p><br></p>